aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 necessary permissions for Kinesis Data Firehose to access the resources referenced by your delivery stream.
 One service role is created for the delivery stream that allows Kinesis Data Firehose to read from a Kinesis data stream (if one is configured as the delivery stream source) and for server-side encryption.
+Note that if the DeliveryStream is created without specifying `encryptionKey` or `sourceStream`, this role is not created as it is not needed.

 Another service role is created for each destination, which gives Kinesis Data Firehose write access to the destination resource, as well as the ability to invoke data transformers and read schemas for record format conversion.
 If you wish, you may specify your own IAM role for either the delivery stream or the destination service role, or both.
 It must have the correct trust policy (it must allow Kinesis Data Firehose to assume it) or delivery stream creation or data delivery will fail.
 Other required permissions to destination resources, encryption keys, etc., will be provided automatically.

 ```ts